theheatherloop/Tech_Academy_Practice/JavaScript-Projects/README.md

 ### Calculator
 -------------
-A basic 4 function calculator.
-Users can add, subtract, multiply, and divide on a sleek and colorful web version.
+Users can add, subtract, multiply, and divide on this sleek yet colorful 4 function calculator.